Anudha/Data/README.md

 State FIPS is a unique identifier for each state.

 Immediate conclusions:
 Most places see less than 3 months with high ozone.
-In most places, number of days with high ozone is on a slow decline from late 90s to 2013.
+Number of days with high ozone is on a slow decline from late 90s to 2013.

 Disadvantages:  A simple visual presents limited information.
 The data set contains information which can be more efficiently captured by a better visual design.